dougeby/IntuneDocs/intune/conditional-access-assign-jamf.md

 After you [deploy the Company Portal](conditional-access-assign-jamf.md#deploy-the-company-portal-app-for-macos-in-jamf-pro) for macOS through Jamf Pro Self Service, you can create the Jamf Pro policy that registers a user's device with Azure AD.

 Device registration requires a device user to manually select the Intune Company Portal app from within Jamf Self Service.
-We recommend you [contact your end users](end-user-educate.md) through email, Jamf Pro notifications, or any other method your organization uses to inform them that they must complete this action to get their devices registered.
+We recommend you [contact your end users](end-user-educate.md) through email, Jamf Pro notifications, or any other method your organization uses to direct them to complete this action to get their devices registered.

 > [!WARNING]
 > Launching the Company Portal app manually (such as from the Applications or Downloads folders) won't register the device.
 If device user launches the Company Portal manually, they'll see a warning, **'AccountNotOnboarded'**.